What Documents Are Needed to Sell Your Business?

 • These and other hidden assets of a business – if known and properly disclosed – will increase the advertised profits of the business and hence the purchase price of the business.

-Lease Important Document
+Lease

-• The equipment list should describe the major items of company owned equipment (industry jargon is fine) along with the year of service and their currently depreciated value.
+• The equipment list should describe the major items of company owned equipment (industry jargon is fine) along with the year of service and currently depreciated value.

 • Having an equipment list is necessary for any buyer to obtain external financing and informs the buyer of what physical assets are included in the asking price.

-Retail Businesses Should Also Have Inventory Report
+Retail Businesses Should Have Inventory Report

 Give Martin at Five Star Business Brokers of Palm Beach County a call today for a FREE evaluation of your business.